-Prarthana Basu is a Research Assistant at Institute of Chinese Studies (ICS) Delhi.
-She recently completed her M.A. in Geopolitics and International Relations from Manipal Academy of Higher Education, Manipal.
+Prarthana Basu was a Research Assistant at Institute of Chinese Studies, Delhi.
+She completed her M.A. in Geopolitics and International Relations from Manipal Academy of Higher Education, Manipal.
 As a part of her master's curriculum, she worked on a dissertation titled 'China's Rise in the Emerging Global Order and its Implications'.
 She completed her B.A.(H) in History from Miranda House, University of Delhi.
-She has interned under Prof. Srikanth Kondapalli in Jawaharlal Nehru University and written an extensive research paper on the Chinese Naval Modernisation and its implications in the Indo-Pacific Region, which is publised online.
+She has interned under Prof. Srikanth Kondapalli in Jawaharlal Nehru University and written an extensive research paper on the Chinese Naval Modernisation and its implications in the Indo-Pacific Region, which is published online.
 Her research interests are China's role in environmental geopolitics, China's development in S&T, China's military modernization and India's foreign policy towards China.

 The Pulwama attack has once again drawn attention to China’s equivocal stance on Pakistan-based terror outfits.

 Beijing’s capacity – and willingness – to lead on climate change are being tested.